tidy-finance/website/docs/34_value_and_bivariate.md

   drop_na()
 ```

 Further, we utilize accounting data.
 The most common source of accounting data is *Compustat*.
 We only need book equity data in this application, which we select from our database.
 Additionally, we convert the variable `datadate` to its monthly value, as we only consider monthly returns here and do not need to account for the exact date.
-To achieve this, we use the function `lubridate::floor_date()`.
+To achieve this, we use the function `floor_date()`.

 ```r